conorcarrion/multinational-retail-data-centralisation/README.md

 This revealed a block of rows where the card information was not entered correctly.
 The card number was in the data_0 column, and the rest of the information was concatenated in the card_number column.
 I wrote a function to fix this, then used `.apply()` and `.update()` to correct the original dataframe.

 Finally I used the discrete category of the card_provider to find all the unique card_provider entries with `df["card_provider"].unique()`.
-By manually creating from this list the legit card provider list, I then used `df.loc[~df["card_provider].isin(legit_card_providers)]` to reveal a lot of bad rows with nonsense information.
+By manually creating from this list the legit card provider list, I used `df.loc[~df["card_provider].isin(legit_card_providers)]` to reveal a lot of bad rows with nonsense information.
 I could then drop these by:
 ```python
 df = df.loc[df["card_provider"].isin(legit_card_providers)]
 ```